Reductive group schemes, the Greenberg functor, and associated algebraic groups: Functors of points and the Greenberg functor

-\begin{defn} The \emph{Greenberg functor }associated to $A$ is the functor where $\mathcal{F}\mathbf{X}$ is defined by for each $k$-algebra $R$. \end{defn} We will usually write $\mathcal{F}\mathbf{X}(R)$ instead of $(\mathcal{F}\mathbf{X})(R)$, since there should be no confusion.
+for each $k$-algebra $R$. \end{defn} We will usually write $\mathcal{F}\mathbf{X}(R)$ instead of $(\mathcal{F}\mathbf{X})(R)$, since there should be no confusion.
 We now show that the functor $\mathcal{F}$ associated to $A$ indeed coincides with the functor $F_{\mathbf{A}}$, which was defined by Greenberg \cite{greenberg1} for schemes of finite type over $A$.
 To this end, we recall Greenberg's functor $G_{\mathbf{A}}$ (cf.~\cite{greenberg1}, p.~634).
 Since Greenberg's original construction is formulated in terms of schemes as locally ringed spaces, we will for the moment turn to this point of view.
 Once the comparison between our functor $\mathcal{F}$ and Greenberg's $F_{\mathbf{A}}$ is established, we carry on using the functor of points approach.
 Let $\mathbf{Y}$ be a scheme over $k$, viewed as a locally ringed space with base space $|\mathbf{Y}|$.
-Then $G_{\mathbf{A}}\mathbf{Y}$ is defined to be the locally ringed space $(|\mathbf{Y}|,\mathcal{O})$, where for any open subset $U\subseteq|\mathbf{Y}|$, the sheaf $\mathcal{O}$ is given by (morphisms as locally ringed spaces over $k$).
-Greenberg calls $\mathcal{O}$ {}``the sheaf of germs of $k$-morphisms from $\mathbf{Y}$ to $\mathbf{A}$''; it is a sheaf of rings because $\mathbf{A}$ is a ring object.
-It is shown in \cite{greenberg2} that $G_{\mathbf{A}}\mathbf{Y}$ is a scheme over $A$, and moreover that $G_{\mathbf{A}}$ preserves affine schemes.
-Thus, if $R$ is a $k$-algebra, then $G_{\mathbf{A}}(\Spec R)$ is an affine scheme over $A$.
-For $\mathbf{Y}=\Spec R$, the global sections of $\mathcal{O}$ are just $\mathcal{O}(\Spec R)=\mathbf{A}(R)=A\otimes_{W_{m}(k)}W_{m}(R)$, so we have Suppose that $\mathbf{X}$ is a scheme over $A$ in the sense of locally ringed spaces.
-From the definition of $\mathcal{F}$ above and the Yoneda lemma, we then immediately obtain canonical isomorphisms The isomorphisms are functorial in $R$, and it follows in particular that whenever $\mathcal{F}h_{\mathbf{X}}$ is representable by a scheme over $k$, it coincides with Greenberg's {}``realization'' $F_{\mathbf{A}}\mathbf{X}$.
-The key result is now the following \begin{prop} [Greenberg] Let $\mathbf{X}$ be a scheme locally of finite type over $A$.
-Then $\mathcal{F}\mathbf{X}$ is representable as a scheme locally of finite type over $k$.\end{prop} \begin{proof} This is essentially proved in \cite{greenberg1}, 4.
-Note that the proof of Proposition~7 holds for any scheme locally of finite type over $A$, and together with Corollary 1, indeed implies that $\mathcal{F}\mathbf{X}$ is a scheme locally of finite type over $k$. \end{proof} A nice consequence of the definition of $\mathcal{F}$ in terms of functors of points is that it trivially preserves fibre products.
-More precisely, let $\mathbf{X}$, $\mathbf{Y}$, and $\mathbf{Z}$ be objects in $\text{Fun}/A$.
-Then for any $k$-algebra $R$, we have and hence It follows from this (see Section~\ref{sec:Transp-norm}) that $\mathcal{F}$ sends group objects in $\text{Fun}/A$ to group objects in $\text{Fun}/k$.
-It also trivially preserves subfunctors.
+Then $G_{\mathbf{A}}\mathbf{Y}$ is defined to be the locally ringed space $(|\mathbf{Y}|,\mathcal{O})$, where for any open subset $U\subseteq|\mathbf{Y}|$, the sheaf $\mathcal{O}$ is given by